 • My 17-month-old is throwing up.
 What should I do?

 Got a hungry little tyke on your hands?
 Hopefully your child eats all the things, but there’s a good chance some picky habits might emerge.
 It’s all part of toddlerhood!

 Keep giving your 17-month-old three balanced meals and two healthy snacks per day.
 Toddlers' portion sizes are about one-quarter of an adult's.
 For example, a serving of ground meat is only two tablespoons, a serving of pasta is four tablespoons, and a serving of fruit is ⅛ cup, and for veggies it's about 1 tablespoon.

 Many 17-month-olds continue to breastfeed—and you may continue for as long as you both like.
 If you're considering weaning your 17-month-old, remember to go slowly.
 Drop one daily nursing session for at least three to seven days before dropping the next.
 If you go too fast, you could risk a clogged milk duct or mastitis.
-Your child may feel slightly vulnerable during the transition, so remember to give him plenty of attention during weaning and find ways to distract him during his usual breastfeeding times.
+Your child may feel slightly vulnerable during the transition, so remember to give them plenty of attention during weaning and find ways to distract them during their usual breastfeeding times.
 Many moms like to go by the "don't offer; don't refuse" method, which is very gradual and easy on both mom and baby.

 Looking for food ideas for a 17-month-old?
 Check out these ideas and recipes:

 If your 17-month-old won't eat and everything else seems normal, it's likely just a case of picky eating.
 Rest assured that your pediatrician is keeping tabs on your kid's growth to make sure it's on track.
 Continue to offer your child a variety of healthy foods for each meal and limit unhealthy treats.
 But never try forcing or bribing your child to eat.
 Here's more great advice on how to deal with picky eating.